sonifydata/twotone.io/_drafts/song-of-the-day-basque-country-eustat.md

 modified: ''
 categories: []
 excerpt: "'Song of the Day' Basque Country EUSTAT "
-tags: []
+tags:
+- open data

 ---
-Datavized collaborated with Basque Country EUSTAT to create a sonification using Basque Country EUSTAT 'Use of Time' data.
+Datavized collaborated with Basque Country EUSTAT to create a sonification with TwoTone using Basque Country EUSTAT 'Use of Time' data.
+More details soon.

 http://en.eustat.eus/estadisticas/tema_173/opt_0/tipo_1/ti_Use_of_time/temas.html